Import.io vs Apify: A comparison for 2026

 What is the main difference between Import.io and Apify?

-Import.io delivers managed, enterprise-grade web data pipelines with monitoring and optional full operational ownership.
-Apify is a developer-first automation platform where teams build, deploy, and maintain scraping workflows themselves.
-The primary difference is who manages infrastructure and long-term maintenance.
+Apify is a developer-first automation platform where teams build, deploy, and maintain code-driven scraping workflows themselves.
+Import.io offers a no-code self-service platform where teams build AI-assisted extractors without engineering, plus a fully managed service with monitoring and full operational ownership.
+The primary difference is whether extraction requires code, and who manages long-term maintenance.

 Is Import.io a better alternative to Apify?

-For teams evaluating Apify alternatives, the key distinction is operational ownership.
-Apify provides flexibility and control for engineering teams, while Import.io focuses on structured, governed data delivery designed to reduce internal operational burden at scale.
+For teams evaluating Apify alternatives, the key distinction is operating model.
+Apify provides flexibility and control for engineering teams comfortable with code.
+Import.io provides a no-code self-service platform for teams that want to build extractors themselves, and a managed service focused on structured, governed data delivery that reduces internal operational burden at scale.

 How does pricing compare between Import.io and Apify?

-Apify pricing is typically usage-based, tied to compute, storage, and actor execution.
-Total cost can increase as workflows scale and infrastructure usage grows.
-Import.io centers on structured data delivery with an emphasis on predictable operating costs for enterprise programs.
+Apify pricing is typically usage-based, tied to compute, storage, and actor execution, so total cost can increase as workflows scale and infrastructure usage grows.
+Import.io offers self-service platform subscriptions as well as managed delivery pricing, with an emphasis on predictable operating costs for enterprise programs.

 Who should choose Apify?